 Ruthless Rule 1: A rule of 3 – if I didn’t see you outside of work or group activities more than 3 times, I’m not getting you a gift.
 I love my friends from college and grad school, but last year I sent them all gifts – and they weren’t cheap gifts.
 While it’s a nice gesture, a card would have worked just as well.
 Or, even better, I could have saved that money and scheduled a trip to visit them.

-This year, instead of saving up for presents, I traveled to two cities (Portland and Washington D.C.) to visit friends (and both trips I was able to combine with family visits!).
+In past years, instead of saving up for presents, I traveled to two cities (Portland and Washington D.C.) to visit friends (and both trips I was able to combine with family visits!).
 I was able to catch up with both friends and family, see their new apartments/houses, and actually spend quality time with them.